rogerjdeangelis/utl-creating-a-sas7bdat-directly-from-r-using-dullesresearch-free-s-jdbc-driver/README.md

          1. Supports long variable names
          2. Appears so far to be lossless in windows (sas floats > r floast > sas floats)
-         3. The dbWriteTable function has the ODBS resriction and limits the lenght of character variables to 255 bytes.
+         3. The dbWriteTable function has the ODBC resriction and limits the lenght of character variables to 255 bytes.
-         4. Hav not tested date, time or other formats.
+         4. Have not tested date, time or other formats. (dont consider this a issue.
+I like to work without formats)

     See